learn-academy-2019-bravo/assessments-react-jmagsalin/react.md

  //Your Answer
 Yarn is a respository for files.
 Yarn is adding a file to the your database.
 Javascript will be updated.
+It looks like two files were updated after adding a yarn package.
+One was a lock file and the other was a JSON file.

  //Googled Answer
 With Yarn, engineers still have access to the npm registry, but can install packages more quickly and manage dependencies consistently across machines or in secure offline environments.
 NPM is updated.